perun-network/perun-ckb-contract/README.md

 ``` sh
 source ./setup_env.sh test && make test
 ```
+or run them using the IDE

 ## perun-common
-Additionally to the available contracts we extracted common functionality into its own `perun-common` crate which gives some additional helpers and convenience functions when interacting with types used in Perun contracts.
+Additionally, to the available contracts we extracted common functionality into its own `perun-common` crate which gives some additional helpers and convenience functions when interacting with types used in Perun contracts.